 to the Squaw Peak Circles.
 Follow the main

-route (staying generally southbound uphill) up to the paved road (again,
+route (staying generally southbound uphill) through Lacey's Loops, then

 1 - Squaw Peak Overlook Trail Drop-in